 - Check Review your Google Play options following setup if you want to check over your permissions.

-If you already have extensions or a theme installed on Google Chrome on your other computers, they will install automatically.
-The Android apps pre-installed on your Chromebook will need updates, as well, so tap the time in the bottom right corner.
+- If you already have extensions or a theme installed on Google Chrome on your other computers, they will install automatically.
+However, the Android apps pre-installed on your Chromebook will also need updates, so tap the time in the bottom right corner.

 Once the apps and extensions are installed, you're pretty much ready to go.
-You'll need to log into your various websites — Twitter, Amazon, Reddit, and the like — and set a new wallpaper, maybe even pair an Android phone for Smart Lock so that you can keep your Chromebook unlocked and answer text messages from it.
+You'll need to log into your favorite websites: Twitter, Amazon, Reddit, and the like — and set a new wallpaper, maybe even pair an Android phone for Smart Lock so you can keep your Chromebook unlocked and answer text messages from it.
 If this is your first Chromebook, I also recommend familiarizing yourself with these awesome keyboard shortcuts, especially the Alt + [ or ] for split-screening windows.
 I use it dozens of times a week.

 Protect your investment

-Your new Chromebook is probably pretty great all on its own, but you can help protect it and enhance your experience with it with the help of a few key accessories, especially one of the best mice for Chromebooks and a nicely protective sleeve.
+Your new Chromebook is probably pretty great all on its own, but you can help protect it and enhance your experience with the help of a few key accessories, especially one of the best mice for Chromebooks and a nicely protective sleeve.

 You can either use this slim wireless mouse with Bluetooth or the included wireless receiver, and you can get it in blue, white, black, or pink.
 Best of all, the wireless receiver is easy to grab under the magnetic top plate.

 With size options from 11.6 to 16 inches, these sleeves come with a separate cable pouch in a dozen colors and even some patterns.
 This allows the laptop to slide more comfortably in and out of your backpack while your accessories stay more secure.